Adaptive Probabilistic Skyline Analytics for Mobile Edge-Cloud Systems via State-Aware Deep Reinforcement Learning: The Proposed Self-Adaptive Probabilistic Skyline Analytics Framework

 \subsection{Deep Deterministic Policy Gradient Architecture}

-The continuous nature of the threshold adjustment problem necessitates an Actor-Critic architecture.
+The continuous nature of the threshold adjustment problem necessitates an Actor-Critic architecture to facilitate smooth action mapping within the high-dimensional threshold space.
 The SA-PSKY agent employs four distinct neural networks: the actor $\mu(s|\theta^\mu)$, the critic $Q(s, a|\theta^Q)$, and their respective target networks $\mu'$ and $Q'$.

-\begin{itemize} \item \textbf{Actor Network}: This network parameterizes the policy by mapping states to deterministic actions.
-It consists of an input layer, three hidden layers with ReLU activation, and a Sigmoid output layer to ensure $\alpha \in [0, 1]$. \item \textbf{Critic Network}: The critic approximates the action-value function $Q(s, a)$.
-To capture the non-linear coupling between state variables and actions, the action vector is concatenated with the state features in the second hidden layer. \end{itemize}
+\begin{itemize} \item \textbf{Actor Network}: This network parameterizes the control policy by mapping state vectors to deterministic threshold actions.
+It comprises an input layer, three hidden layers with ReLU activation, and a Sigmoid output layer featuring $K$ neurons, ensuring the joint action vector $\boldsymbol{\alpha}_t$ strictly resides in the unit hypercube $\alpha_{i,t} \in [0, 1]$ for all edge nodes. \item \textbf{Critic Network}: The critic approximates the action-value function $Q(s, a)$.
+To effectively model the non-linear coupling between operational states and threshold actions, the action vector $\boldsymbol{\alpha}_t$ is integrated with state features at the second hidden layer. \end{itemize}